-The Panel is asked to note and provide feedback on:
+The Cabinet (Resources) Panel is asked to note:

-- 1. The FutureWorks Target Operating Model as the blueprint for delivery of finance, HR, procurement, payroll and some support services by April 2014; - 2.
-The high level approach and timescales for implementing the Target Operating Model (TOM) which will now form the basis for detailed implementation plans; - 3.
-The first phase for implementing the Target Operating Model, which includes the appointment of a leadership team by the Director for Delivery through his delegated authority; - 4.
-The progress made by the programme since the last update report in July 2013; - 5.
+- 1. The high level approach and timescales for implementing the Target Operating Model (TOM) which will now form the basis for detailed implementation plans; - 2.
+The first phase for implementing the Target Operating Model, which includes the appointment of a leadership team by the Director for Delivery through his delegated authority;

+- 3. The progress made by the programme since the last update report in July 2013; - 4.
 The approach that is being taken to ensure that the programme benefits are identified, monitored and delivered.